daleblackwood/install-lib/README.md

-#libr
+# install-lib
-libr installs an npm package and all its dependencies as a single module.
+install-lib installs an npm package and all its dependencies as a single module.

 ### Why?
 Have you ever opened your node_modules folder?
 It's crazy - why is there a